-I flipped through my copy of "Am Thuc Viet Nam (Vietnamese Gastronomy Guidebook)," which described a dog dish with saffron and galangal, but I'm not sure that's correct either the dish described was rather elaborate.
+I flipped through my copy of "Am Thuc Viet Nam (Vietnamese Gastronomy Guidebook)," which described a dog dish with saffron and galangal, but I'm not sure that's correct either since the dish described in the book was rather elaborate.
 None of the 10 goat dishes listed in the book gave me any clue either.
 Anyone know?

 De tiem thuoc bac (Vietnamese goat with Chinese medicinal herbs).
 Tender spare rib pieces.
 This tasted more of the Chinese medicine than anything else.

 On the table was also a plate of rice noodles, Mam Ruoc (Vietnamese Fermented Shrimp Paste), and Nuoc Mam Cham (Vietnamese Fish Dipping Sauce) for dipping.
 That's the last of the seven courses set.
 Usually with Vietnamese seven courses of beef, one order is more than enough for two people.
 The portions here were pretty small.
 Everything pictured above was two orders.
 In this case, one order really is meant for one person.

 I also ordered Vietnamese "shaking" goat for $8.50.
 I wanted to try the goat meat without any other type of special preparation.
 This came out similar to cubed steak, as a salad with a bowl of salt, ground black pepper, and lemon.
 Compared to the other dishes, especially the grilled goat with sesame seeds and wild betel leaf, I found the cubed goat rather bland.